MakisPoulianidis/ExData_Plotting1/README.md

 - run the script using "plot1()"
 - The outputfile (plot1.png) can be found in the R working directory.

+# Script Plot2.R
+- plot was made by calling "plot" with extra parameters
+- the plot was written using "dev.copy"
+Running script plot2.R
+- copy the script "plot2.R" to any folder
+- load the script using "source("plot2.R")"
+- run the script using "plot2()"
+- The outputfile (plot2.png) can be found in the R working directory.

 ## Requirements
 The scripts were built and tested on
 - R version 3.1.1